Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 Mean-Variance Portfolio
 =======================

-Portfolio optimization is concerned with the allocation of wealth into assets (such as stocks, bonds, commodities, etc.).
+Portfolio optimization involves the strategic allocation of wealth across various assets, including stocks, bonds, commodities, and other investment instruments.
+The objective of portfolio optimization is to construct portfolios that strike an optimal balance between expected returns and risk.

+To achieve this, portfolio optimization can take into consideration several factors, including historical data, market trends, and the investor's risk tolerance.
+Expected returns and variances play a crucial role in the process.
+Expected returns estimate the potential gains an investor anticipates from holding a particular asset, while variances measure the volatility or fluctuation in the asset's returns.

+The efficient frontier is a key concept in portfolio optimization.
+It represents the set of portfolios that offer the highest expected returns for a given level of risk.
 This mod returns portfolios on the efficient frontier given expected returns and variances.